 Depending on which boat you book, the ferry ride from Sorrento to Capri takes about 20-30 minutes.

-A one-way ferry ticket from Sorrento to Capri costs 17-21 euro, so about 34-42 euro for the round trip.
+A one-way ferry ticket from Sorrento to Capri costs 20-30 euros, so about 40-60 euros for the round trip.
 The price depends on the boat and also on the time of the day.

 There are various tour options from Sorrento to Capri.
 The cheapest boat tours start from about 55-60 euro per person.
 If you prefer to travel in a smaller group, prepare to pay 100-130 euro per person.
 Most tours do not include the Blue Grotto entrance fee, which is an additional 14 euro per person.

 While many parts of Capri can only be explored on foot, you cannot walk everywhere.
 The best way to get around is by public bus or by taxi.
-A single bus ride costs 2 euro, or you can get a day ticket for 7 euro.
+A single bus ride costs 2.40 euros (if you get a ticket in advance), or you can get a day ticket for the price of three single rides.
 Taxi prices depend on the distance you travel and are much higher, but taking a taxi can save you a lot of time.
-There’s also a funicular that connects Marina Grande to Capri (it costs 2 euro as well).
+There’s also a funicular that connects Marina Grande to Capri (it costs 2.20 euros).